 These will keep for a long time, but it’s somewhat irrelevant; you, and any other members of your household, will gobble them up soon after making them!Print

-No-bake, quick & easy, vegan protein bars with two Middle Eastern flavor twists: tahini & cardamom.
-They are as delicious as they are nutrient dense!
+Quick & easy, no-bake tahini protein bars (13+ grams protein per bar), with two Middle Eastern flavor twists: orange & cardamom.
+They are vegan, gluten-free & nut-free.

 - Line a 9×5-inch loaf pan with parchment paper.

-- In a medium bowl, stir together the protein powder, tahini, oats, maple syrup, lemon juice and cardamom, adding a few drops of water, as needed.
+- In a medium bowl, stir together the protein powder, tahini, oats, maple syrup, orange zest, orange juice and cardamom, adding a few drops of water, as needed.
 Stir until the mixture is a stiff dough.

 - Gather the dough together and evenly press into the prepared pan.
 Place another piece of parchment or wax paper onto surface of dough; firmly tamp down with your hand, a second loaf pan or a measuring cup.